Producing Reports With Quarto

 ---

-The fig.path option defines where the figures will be saved.
-The / here is really important; without it, the figures would be saved in the standard place but just with names that begin with Figs.
+The figures block option defines the path where the figures will be saved.
+The / after Figs here is really important; without it, the figures would be saved in the standard place but just with names that begin with Figs.

 If you have multiple R Markdown files in a common directory, you might want to use fig.path to define separate prefixes for the figure file names, like fig.path="Figs/cleaning-" and fig.path="Figs/analysis-".